lokwkin/pipelens/docs/advanced-usage.md

-# Advanced Usage of StepsTrack
+# Advanced Usage of Pipelens

-This guide covers advanced usage patterns for StepsTrack, including decorators, event handling, persistent storage, and visualization customization.
+This guide covers advanced usage patterns for Pipelens, including decorators, event handling, persistent storage, and visualization customization.

 ## Using Decorators

-StepsTrack provides decorators for easier integration with ES6 classes:
+Pipelens provides decorators for easier integration with ES6 classes:

 ```typescript
 import { Pipeline, Step, WithStep } from 'pipelens';